nsidc/earthaccess/paper/paper.md

    preserve the full metadata response while exposing convenience methods for data links, spatial footprints, and formatted citations.

-3. **Access**: Detects at runtime whether the process is running within AWS `us-west-2` and automatically selects the optimal access path -- direct S3 reads for in-region access or HTTPS downloads otherwise.
+3. **Access**: Attempts to detect at runtime whether the process is running within AWS `us-west-2` and automatically selects the optimal access path -- direct S3 reads for in-region access or HTTPS downloads otherwise.
+Users can manually specify an access path if needed.
 Files can be opened as `fsspec`-compatible file-like objects for streaming into libraries such as xarray [@xarray], or downloaded to disk with parallel, fault-tolerant transfers.